Reducing Bias in Natural Language Processing Systems

 Operationalize dimensions as distributions

-Dimensions must be defined in terms of the operations used to describe them.
-That is to say, chosen dimensions need to be tested in the context in which they are intended to exist.
-This allows perturbed examples to be sampled from the results and recorded as tests.
-For average-case tests, test datasets are needed which reflect likely real-world distributions the NLP will encounter.
-For worst-case tests, likely scenario datasets are less of a requirement, since these tests are required to define possible perturbations beyond the likely.
-In the exemplar scenario of the ATS system, misspellings in a submitted text should be discounted as errors where grammar alone is being tested.
-In this manner, the vital dimensions and their contexts are defined.
+For average-case tests, test datasets are needed that reflect the likely real-world distributions the NLP system will encounter.
+For worst-case tests, likely scenario datasets are less of a requirement, since these tests are designed to define possible perturbations beyond the typical.
+In the exemplar ATS scenario, misspellings in a submitted text should be discounted as errors when grammar alone is being tested.
+In this manner, the vital dimensions and their contexts are defined, helping to isolate the dimension being tested rather than measuring unrelated noise.

 Construct tests